Towards Robust Low-Resource Fine-Tuning with Multi-View Compressed Representations: Abstract

 \section{Abstract}

 Due to the huge amount of parameters, fine-tuning of pretrained language models (PLMs) is prone to overfitting in the low resource scenarios.
 In this work, we present a novel method that operates on the hidden representations of a PLM to reduce overfitting.
-During fine-tuning, our method inserts random autoencoders between the hidden layers of a PLM, which transform activations from the previous layers into a multi-view compressed representation before feeding it into the upper layers.
+During fine-tuning, our method inserts random autoencoders between the hidden layers of a PLM, which transform activations from the previous layers into multi-view compressed representations before feeding them into the upper layers.
 The autoencoders are plugged out after fine-tuning, so our method does not add extra parameters or increase computation cost during inference.
-Our method demonstrates promising performance improvement across a wide range of sequence- and token-level low-resource NLP tasks.
-We will make our source code publicly available for research purposes.
+Our method demonstrates promising performance improvement across a wide range of sequence- and token-level low-resource NLP tasks. {Our code is available at \href{https://github.com/DAMO-NLP-SG/MVCR}{https://github.com/DAMO-NLP-SG/MVCR}}.